lyzhang0113/mrz-scanner-docs-js/codegallery/index.md

 The demo implementation adds a bit more colour and character to the Hello World implementation, and in turn helping you create a presentable and friendly design for your MRZ scanning application!

 The full code of the Demo can be found [**here**](demo/index.md).

+## Official Dynamsoft MRZ Scanner Online Demo

+For the best demonstration of the full capabilities of the MRZ Scanner JavaScript Edition, please visit the [official Dynamsoft MRZ Scanner JavaScript demo](https://demo.dynamsoft.com/mrz-scanner/).